EarthAsylum/eacsoftwareregistry-software-taxonomy/readme_github.md

 #### Recommendations

 +   Use GitHub releases to control what and when a version is ready for production.
-    +   Ability too install the latest release on production systems or the default branch on non-production.
+    +   Ability to install the latest release on production systems or the default branch on non-production.
 +   Tag your release with a version number (using semantic versioning: M.m.p).
     +   Tags are used in zip file names.
 +   Include a description (change log) with your release.